That’s a wrap.

 – Please paste your submission into the corresponding field.
 Do not list your name anywhere in your submission or we’ll assume that you don’t know how to read.

-– Costs $7 to enter—because, you know, gotta fund the prize money somehow.
+$7 $9 to enter during our Procrastinators’ Special —because, you know, gotta fund the prize money somehow.
 (Sorry, no refunds.)

-– We reserve the right to extend deadlines if necessary (and you can probably expect our patented Procrastinator’s Special–with corresponding increase in submission fee so it’s still fair and all).
+– We reserve the right to extend deadlines if necessary (totally doing it right now during our patented Procrastinator’s Special–with corresponding increase in submission fee so it’s still fair and all).

 – Submissions must be previously unpublished work, and you will retain copyright (duh).